Jack Ryan (politician): Local journalism: 22nd Century Media

+Real estate industry: REX

 He runs REX, a technology-based real estate services company that works outside the MLS to sell homes.
+At its launch in 2015 it advertised transaction commissions of 1% instead of the 6% industry standard.
 Ryan has dedicated the wealth created from the venture to building homes and schools for children.
-As part of its social mission, for every 50 homes it sells, REX builds a home for someone who doesn't have one.
+As part of its social mission, for every 50 homes it sells, REX builds a home for someone who does not have one.

+In 2021, REX filed an antitrust lawsuit against Zillow, Trulia, and the National Association of Realtors seeking monetary damages and injunctive relief for alleged anti-competitive practices.

 2004 U.S. Senate race

 Ryan hoped to succeed retiring Republican Peter Fitzgerald in the United States Senate.
 On March 16, 2004, he won the Republican primary, pitting him against Democrat Barack Obama.
 However, after his divorce records containing damaging allegations were unsealed and made public, he announced his decision to withdraw his candidacy on June 25, 2004, and officially filed the documentation to do so on July 29.
-During his Senate campaign, Ryan was a proponent of across-the-board tax cuts and tort reform, reductions in federal spending, as well as a proponent of equal opportunity in education.
+During his Senate campaign, Ryan supported across-the-board tax cuts, tort reform, and reductions in federal spending, and was a proponent of equal opportunity in education.

 In 2004, Ryan's staff had Justin Warfel (a campaign worker) follow Barack Obama throughout the day and record everything he did in public on videotape.
 The tactic backfired when Barack Obama and others, including Ryan's supporters, criticized this activity.
 Ryan's spokesman apologized and promised that Warfel would give Obama more space.
 Obama said he was satisfied with Ryan's decision.